lizoc/jsonplus/README.md

 ==================
 Json+ is a JSON dialect that we think is easier to write by hand.
 This repo has parser for Json+, written in C#.

-TextScript is **initially forked from [HOCON](https://github.com/akkadotnet/HOCON)** in October 2018, and the code base has diverged since.
+Json+ is **initially forked from [HOCON](https://github.com/akkadotnet/HOCON)** in October 2018, and the code base has diverged since.
 Some primary differences are:

 - PowerShell integration through the `ConvertFrom-JsonPlus` cmdlet
 - More robust substitution operations with several bug fixes